 Which is better: Ciprofloxacin or Levofloxacin?
 How are antibiotics different?

-• the degree of efficiency;
+• degree of efficiency;

 • safety;